axonops/terraform-provider-axonops/docs/index.md

 ### Optional

 - `api_key` (String) API key for authentication.
 Can also be set via AXONOPS_API_KEY environment variable.
 - `axonops_host` (String) AxonOps server hostname (without protocol).
-For SaaS, leave empty to use the default.
+For SaaS, leave empty to auto-detect the correct URL.
 For on-premise deployments, specify your server hostname.
 Can also be set via AXONOPS_HOST environment variable.
 - `axonops_protocol` (String) Protocol to use for API requests.
 Valid values: 'https' (default) or 'http'.
 Can also be set via AXONOPS_PROTOCOL environment variable.
 - `tls_skip_verify` (Boolean) Skip TLS certificate verification.
 Use with caution, only for self-signed certificates.
 Default: false.
 Can also be set via AXONOPS_TLS_SKIP_VERIFY environment variable.
 - `token_type` (String) Token type for Authorization header.
 Valid values: 'Bearer' (default for SaaS) or 'AxonApi' (for on-premise).
 Can also be set via AXONOPS_TOKEN_TYPE environment variable.
-- `use_saml` (Boolean) Enable SAML authentication mode.
-When enabled, uses tenant-specific URL routing ({org_id}.axonops.cloud/dashboard).
-Default: false.
-Can also be set via AXONOPS_USE_SAML environment variable.